Jymit/manager-README/README.md

 * Cycling & running.
 Have cycled from Birmingham to London over a 24 hour period as well as ran numerous 5ks, 10kms and a few half marathons.

 * I like to read, both fiction and non-fiction.
 I am always looking for suggestions.
-I reread Bad Blood over xmas, and am currently reading The art of intrusion (whilst commuting).
+I reread Bad Blood over January, and am currently reading High output management by Andrew Grove, whilst commuting.

 * Cooking.
 I dont do it often but when I do I like to give it my full attention.
 I always want to hear about new recipes you've tried or want to try, or just chat about cooking in general.
 I am quite the foodie.